 I am interested in quantum information and computation.
-Particularly, I work on non-local games, quantum graph parameters and zero-error information theory with entanglement.
+Particularly, I work on the theory of entanglement and its applications in complexity, graph theory, information theory and foundations of physics.

 From 2009 to 2013 I was PhD student at CWI, Amsterdam, the Netherlands.
 My advisor was Ronald de Wolf.
 I got my PhD from University of Amsterdam on the 27th of November 2013, defending a PhD thesis entitled "Quantum entanglement in non-local games, graph parameters and zero-error information theory".